Go to main content

 “It felt like my brain was boiling,” Inna laughs.
 “But I loved it.”
 Oleksandra adds, “At first, the noise overwhelmed me.
 But then I found my flow.”

-A Spark for сhange
+A spark for сhange

-Both Oleksandra and Inna enrolled in the course thanks to the DRC vocational education grants program.
 Each of the 13 students received a $1,500 grant.
 Approximately $1,000 covered direct training costs, and the remainder helped participants travel from remote areas and supported essential daily needs during the training period.

 For Inna, the grant made all the difference: “I was told I was too old to start education in this lyceum.
 But when new courses opened, I decided to try anyway — and I’m glad my age was not a problem.”